 Saturn's icy moon Enceladus (background) slides behind Dione in this series of images shot by the Cassini spacecraft on September 8.
 Saturn has an entourage of more than 50 known moons, some of which share orbits around the giant planet.
 Enceladus and Dione are among the larger moons, however, so they don't have to share their orbital paths with any others.
 [NASA/JPL/SSI]

 Moon and Saturn

-Saturn appears near our own Moon tonight.
-They're high in the south at sunset, with Saturn above the Moon.
-It looks like a bright golden star.
+Look for Saturn quite near the Moon late tonight.
+They rise around midnight, with Saturn to the left of the Moon.
+It looks like a fairly bright golden star.

 - Next ›

 Listen to today's episode of StarDate on the web the same day it airs in high-quality streaming audio without any extra ads or announcements.
 Choose a $8 one-month pass, or listen every day for a year for just $30.